 Across the school, English books demonstrate the impact of quality first teaching and the children’s understanding of the skills required to become a successful writer.
 The impact of English teaching is also measured across the curriculum through the children applying their grammatical knowledge and understanding of writing techniques within other subject areas, both orally and within written work.
-Children show that they can analyse and edit their own work as well as their peers, which shows a deeper level of learning.
+Children show that they can analyse and edit their own work as well as that of their peers, which shows a deeper level of learning.
 Discussions with pupils demonstrate that children feel challenged within lessons and that they are being equipped with the skills and knowledge to carry them into the next stage of their education.

-Children at Lynch Hill are keen to participate in reading challenges and writing competition throughout the school year, demonstrating their knowledge and love for English.
-Displays within classrooms showcase pupil’s learning journeys throughout a unit of work, new vocabulary acquired and magpie word walls encourage children to share their ideas.
-The impact of English teaching at Lynch Hill will hopefully develop life-long writers and readers which will help children succeed in their future endeavours.
+Children at Lynch Hill are keen to participate in reading challenges and writing competitions throughout the school year, demonstrating their knowledge and love for English.
+Displays within classrooms showcase pupil’s learning journeys throughout a unit of work, new vocabulary acquired.
+The impact of English teaching at Lynch Hill will hopefully develop life-long writers and readers.

 At Lynch Hill School Primary Academy, we place great emphasis on the teaching the basic skills of reading and writing so that children can access learning across the curriculum and become independent.

 Literacy, or English, as it is more commonly referred to, involves key areas:

 At Lynch Hill we are passionate about reading and we endeavour to make sure that all our children develop a love of reading and that every child leaves us as a reader.